MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-finding-data.md

 For example, if you want to view only those computers in your environment that are running Windows server 2022, you can apply a scope that uses **Windows server 2022** as the criteria; no other computers are displayed.
 ::: moniker-end

+::: moniker range="sc-om-2025"
+For example, if you want to view only those computers in your environment that are running Windows server 2025, you can apply a scope that uses **Windows server 2025** as the criteria; no other computers are displayed.
+::: moniker-end

 1. In the Operations console, select **Monitoring** to display the objects in your monitoring environment.

 2. Select the **Scope** button on the Operations Manager toolbar.
 If this button isn't available, check to ensure that you've an object, not a folder, selected in the Monitoring pane.
 The **Change View Scope** dialog displays a list of existing groups and distributed applications.

     ![Screenshot showing a Dialog box to change scope.](./media/manage-console-finding-data/om2016-operations-console-change-scope.png)

 3. If the list is too long, you can find a specific group or distributed application by entering a word or phrase in the **Look for** field.
 After you make a selection, select **OK**.
 Now only the objects that meet the scope criteria are shown in the Results pane.

 ## How to use Find and Search